Amazon to Ebay Arbitrage Review – Using Profit Scraper Review

 I’d heard about the world of retail arbitrage but up until 3 months ago had let it slip me by.
+What’s more is I’d never heard of the Profit Scraper software.
 It was almost three months ago to the day that in a hurry I purchased a watch strap on eBay.
 Within a day the item had arrived and I noticed that there was a small gift receipt thanking me for my purchase.
 At the bottom of this receipt was the Amazon logo.
 When undertaking some further investigations I noticed that the same item that I had purchased on eBay for £35.91 was available on Amazon for £29.90.
 A mark up of £6.01 between the two platforms (please click here to see the eBay item and here to see the Amazon item).
 A similar more recent example is posted below.
 You’ll be amazed at the phenomena of Amazon to eBay arbitrage!

 - Amazon logitech speakers available at £27.24 ( )